RickofManc/the-coffee-collective/README.md

 #### Wireframes

-As part of this phase wireframes for desktop and mobile devices have been produced using Balsamiq (see images below - the wireframe files are located with the project [GitHub Repo](https://github.com/RickofManc/the-coffee-collective)).
+As part of this phase wireframes for desktop and mobile devices have been produced using Balsamiq.
+See images below and also the wireframe files located within the  [GitHub repo](https://github.com/RickofManc/the-coffee-collective/tree/main/wireframes).
 I focused on mocking up the main layouts; the homepage, a page with multiple products and a detailed view of a product.

 The website is responsive through differing screen widths being designed for mobile first to a max-width of 767px.
 Tablets are responsive from 768px through to 1023px, laptops from 1023-1440px, and desktops from 1440px upward.